Here’s a riddle: Why do we call it life insurance when it’s actually about death?

 As an employee benefits broker, you might not think of yourself as a part of the death positivity movement.
 But if your portfolio includes life insurance, you can use its life-affirming principles to help your clients see the value of including this product in their benefits.

 Life insurance suffers from the same denial that death at large does.
-There’s an 18 percentage-point needs gap for life insurance, resulting in 46 million Americans who say they need coverage but don’t yet have it.8 By helping your clients understand that life insurance can be about love and protection, not fear, you’re helping their employees take care to prepare for an event that happens to everyone.
+Only half – 52% – of American adults own life insurance and 41% of the insured and uninsured say they don't have enough life insurance.
+And even though many advocate death positivity, only 40% of Gen Z adults and 48% of millenials say they own life insurance.8 By helping your clients understand that life insurance can be about love and protection, not fear, you’re helping their employees take care to prepare for an event that happens to everyone.

-You’re not in the room for those family conversations, but you can reinforce their importance when communicating with clients.
+And while you're not in the room for those types of family conversations, but you can reinforce their importance when communicating with clients.
 When preparing materials for clients and their workforce, adding something as simple as “Discuss death planning with family or other beneficiaries” to your checklist can help normalize these conversations for people who aren’t yet having them.

 The more you treat death as a part of life, the more your affirmative attitude can spread among your clientele and the people they’re trying to protect.
 Because at the end of the day – or the end of a life – planning for death isn’t about planning for the worst.
 It’s about planning for life.